-Internships during the Masters Public Administration
+Internships during the Master Public Administration

 Planning and timing of an internship

 Please note!
 The university cannot be held responsible for any damage you cause or incur while at or travelling to your internship.
 Please check the internship agreement in advance for details on this matter.
-If your agreement states that you yourself or the university are responsible for any damage you cause or incur, your study adviser will only sign if you can provide proof of liability insurance for the duration of your placement.
+If your agreement states that you are or the university is responsible for any damage you cause or incur, your study adviser will only sign if you can provide proof of liability insurance for the duration of your placement.

 Combining an internship with the thesis

-Students who wish to combine their internship with writing their Master’s thesis, need to discuss this with the thesis supervisor before starting the internship.
+Students who wish to combine their internship with writing their master’s thesis, need to discuss this with the thesis supervisor before starting the internship.

 If the latter is the case, they can stay insured with the health insurer in their home country or take out a private international health insurance.
 Students from the EU/EEA may be eligible to receive a European Health Insurance Card (EHIC) which covers their necessary medical costs during their stay.
 They are advised to check this with the health insurer in their home country before departure.

 If you have received a letter from the CAK regarding your insurance obligation it is important to contact the Sociale Verzekeringsbank (SVB) for an assessment of your insurance position under the Wlz scheme.
-You need to take action within 3 months or you will receive a fine of approximately €400.
+You need to take action within three months or you will receive a fine of approximately €400.
 Even if you incorrectly received the letter from the CAK.